Petrimus/tsoha_flower_store/README.md

 ## Features
-- users can and must register to the system. done
+- users can and must register to the system.
-- users can log in. done
+- users can log in.
-- users can log out. done
+- users can log out.
-- users (and maybe everybody) can see a list of sellable products/flowers. done
+- users (and everybody) can see a list of sellable products/flowers.
-- logged users can add flowers to the shopping cart. done
+- logged users can add flowers to the shopping cart.
-- logged users can remove flowers from the shopping cart. done
+- logged users can remove flowers from the shopping cart.
 - logged users can see their current shopping cart.
-It will show flowers added and the sum price of the current shopping cart. done
+It will show flowers added and the sum price of the current shopping cart.
-- logged users can place an order based on the current shopping cart. done
+- logged users can place an order based on the current shopping cart.
-- logged user can see his/her orders. done
+- logged user can see his/her orders.
 - admin can see orders.
-- admin can filter orders by different variables.
-- admin can delete orders.
-- admin can change the status of the orders (in_progress, finishes, cancelled)
+- admin can see users.

-Goal is to have all the basic features of online store from customer perspective exluding payments.